zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 - [PEP 621](https://peps.python.org/pep-0621/) specifies how to write a project’s core metadata in a pyproject.toml file.
 I added it because one package (spoiler: it's `poetry`) currently does not support this PEP but uses its own way for declaring metadata.

 ### Flit
+[Flit](https://flit.pypa.io/en/stable/) tries to create a simple way to put Python packages and modules on PyPI.
+It has a very specific use case: it's meant to be used for packaging pure Python packages (that is, packages without a build step).
+It doesn't care about any of the other tasks (Python version management, etc.).
+This is also reflected in the feature evaluation below.

 <img src="figures/flit.png" alt="drawing" width="600"/>

 #### Flit - Capabilities